-The number of shares reserved for issuance, or issued to insiders pursuant to the 2016 Plan together with shares issuable to insiders under the Corporation's other security-based compensation arrangements, may not at any time exceed 10% of all issued and outstanding shares of the Corporation.
+The number of shares issuable to insiders under the 2016 Plan together with shares issuable to insiders at any time under the Corporation's other security-based compensation arrangements, may not exceed 10% of all issued and outstanding shares of the Corporation.
 In addition, the number of shares that may be issued to insiders in any one-year period under the 2016 Plan and any other security-based compensation arrangement of the Corporation may not exceed 10% of the issued and outstanding shares of the Corporation.